 You will receive an email with your temporary activation code at the address you provided during online registration.
-Your activation code will allow you to login and create your own username and password.
+Your activation code will allow you to login and create your account and password.

 If you have any difficulty getting an activation code, please contact Health Information Services.

-Your activation code is not your myD-H username or password.
+Your activation code is not your myD-H identity or password.
 You will use your code only once to log in to myD-H for the first time.
 This code will expire after the first time you use it, or after 45 days if it has not been used.
-When you log in to myD-H for the first time, you will need to create a username and password.
+When you log in to myD-H for the first time, you will need to select an email and create a password.

 For technical support, contact Technical Support.
 Please note that we cannot answer medical questions, so please contact your provider directly.